 You need to re-season your pan if it’s made of cast iron it.
 Otherwise, you can use sugar cube to scrub it off.
 Sugar cube and some splash of water will remove burnt hot spot on the surface of your pan without damaging the coating.
 The process is simple and easy.
 Splash some water on the affected area and then use the sugar cube to rub on the burnt food.
 Repeat the process if the spot remains.
 With continued rubbing and scraping, you will have your pan ready for cooking caramel.

 Making caramel, like anything in the kitchen, works better when you have the right tools.
-In my opinion, the right tool for this job is the ScanPan.
+In my opinion, the right tool for this job is the ScanPan from Amazon.
 The price range is high, but it’s a pan that is going to last and outperform any other pan.
 If you’re serious about caramel making, the ScanPan will help you make perfect caramel this fall and beyond.